project-akri/akri/docs/proposals/simple-protocol-extension.md

     ```

 ### Issues
 * The Akri.Configuration CRD, which Agent parses, explicitly describes all possible protocols.
-The protocol definition will need to change to be more genericly parsable (maybe to a named property list, where the name is the protocol)
+The protocol definition will need to change to be more generically parsable (maybe to a named property list, where the name is the protocol)
 * Rust doesn't have a built-in plug-in system